-Benefit Concern Employees Conditions Car Allowance, Gas Allowance BM/OIC's, Foreclosure Head Php.
-4,000 will be given every month to cover car allowance and gas.
-(NO more P.O for gas).
-In the event that BM/OIC exceeds the gas allowance provided justified it will be consider.
-(Attachment will be necessary) Per Diem All Employees Snacks and Lunch Meals will be provided every meeting.
+Benefit Concern Employees Conditions Car Rental BM/OIC's Php.
+4,000 will be given every month to cover car allowance Gas Allowance Field Work employees Gas allowance is applicable to employees whose work mainly involves field activities.
+They should have a motor/car vehicle for fieldwork, which will serve as the basis for granting the gas allowance Per Diem All Employees Snacks and Lunch Meals will be provided every meeting.
 Exceptions: Training outside Isabela, Quirino and Cagayan.
-Car Rental BM/OIC's Car allowance is already provided to cover Transportation for BM/OIC.
-Relocation Allowance All Employees Provided that the employees will be designated at least two (2) towns away from home and to stay to the said area for elongated time required for his job function.
-Boarding Allowance All Employees Provided that attachment (O.R) will be submitted for review and future reference.
+Relocation Allowance All Employees Provided that the employees will be designated at least two (2) towns away from home and to stay to the said area for elongated time required for his job function Boarding Allowance All Employees Provided that attachment (O.R) will be submitted for review and future reference.